-Indra has a Risk Management and Control Policy, which last review was conducted in 2022.
+Indra has a Risk Management and Control Policy, which last review was conducted in 2023 (available in our website).
 In addition to the Policy, Indra also has policies and procedures in place for its main processes to ensure compliance with the legislation in force and the best risk management practices.